-$$\left[\boldsymbol{F}(t)\right]{i} = 8 + 4\cos\left(\omega\left(t + \frac{(i-1) \mod q}{q}\right)\right),\tag{31}$$ where $\omega = 2\pi$ (in the context of Lorenz'96 the equivalent period is 5 days), i is the variable index, and q is an integer factor of n.
-Here we set set q = 4.
+$$[\mathbf{F}(t)]i = 8 + 4\cos\left(\omega\left(t + \frac{(i-1)\mathrm{mod}q}{q}\right)\right),\tag{31}$$ where $\omega = 2\pi$ (in the context of Lorenz'96 the equivalent period is 5 d), i is the variable index, and q is an integer factor of n.
+Here we set q = 4.
 The different forcing values will create differences between the dynamics of different variables.

-- 5 For each individual variable the forcing value cycles between 4 and 12, with an average value of 8, just like in the canonical Lorenz'96 formulation.
-If taken to be a constant, the forcing factor of 4 will make the equation lightly chaotic with only one positive Lyapunov exponent, whilst a constant value of 12 will make the dynamics to have about 15 positive Lyapunov exponents.
+For each individual variable the forcing value cycles between 4 and 12, with an average value of 8, just like in the canonical Lorenz'96 formulation.
+If taken to be a constant, the forcing factor of 4 will make the equation lightly chaotic with only one positive Lyapunov exponent, whilst a constant value of 12 will make the dynamics have about 15 positive Lyapunov exponents.
 Our modified system still has the same average behavior with 13 positive Lyapunov exponents.
 The mean doubling times of the two problems are also extremely similar at around 0.36.
 This is the ideal desired behavior.
-Figure 4 shows a comparison - 10 of numerically computed covariance matrices for this modified problem.
+Figure 4 shows a comparison of numerically computed covariance matrices for this modified problem.
 There is considerable difference between the size of non-diagonal entries for different state variables over the course of a single step, but this difference disappears after averaging.
-This indicates that for this problem the best constant univariate radius is the same as for the canonical Lorenz'96 model, but that instantaneous adaptive radii are different.
-This showcases that an adaptive approach to the instantaneous covariance could be advantageous. - 15 Error measurements will be carried out over the interval [500, 5500], with the omitted steps acting as spin-up.
-The rest of the problem setup is identical to that of the canonical Lorenz'96.
+This indicates that for this problem the best constant univariate radius is the same as for the canonical Lorenz'96 model but that instantaneous adaptive radii are different.
+This shows that an adaptive approach to the instantaneous covariance could be advantageous.